akuklev/akuklev.github.io/polymorphism.md

  Г ⊢ { x :° X ↦ Y(X) }: ∀<x : Y> Y(x)
 ```

-But more importantly, it allows adjust the rules for the □-modality to work well with dependent types.
+But more importantly, it allows to adjust the rules for the □-modality to work well with dependent types.
 In the introduction rule we allow irrelevant variables, while in the elimination rule we state that a closed-form element can only depend on non-closed elements of the context irrelevantly:
 ```
    □Г, Δ° ⊢ x : X                  Г ⊢ x : □X(t)
 –––––––––––––––———–——(□Intro)     ——————————————–—(□Elim)
  □Г, Δ°, Σ ⊢ x : □X                Г° ⊢ x : X(t)

-(We use the notation `□Γ` and `Γ⁰` to □ or ⁰ to each element of the context Γ.)
+(We use the notation □Γ and Γ° to apply □/° to each element of Γ.)
 ```

 Now let us define the universe-shifting operator ( ⁺) for all types.
-Its action on the other types will be defined on case-by-case basis for all type formers (i.e. coinductively).
+Its action on the types will be defined on case-by-case basis for all type formers (i.e. coinductively).
 It shifts the universe levels in types built using universes, e.g. `(U → U)⁺` should be `(U⁺ → U⁺)`, while doing nothing for types inside the base universe as they cannot involve universes in their definitions:
 ```
  Γ ⊢ T : U
 ––––––––—–——